imhotepper/polymer_ing/_slides/1. Introduction/setup.md

 ---
 ## Web Components
 You probably already use and know web components
-The HTML5: the &tl;video&gt; tag is also a web component
+The HTML5: the &lt;video&gt; tag is also a web component
 <img src="images/videoelement.png" />
 ---
 ## Web Components